himanibirhade/Sample_PDF_Viewer_Application/Sample PDF Viewer Installation Guide.md

   The following are the steps to access the `In-App User Manual`.
   1. Launch the PDF Viewer application.
-  2. Navigate to the `Toolbar` at the top of the application.
+  2. Navigate to the `Toolbar` located at the top of the application.
   3. Click on the `Help` menu option.
   4. Open the `In-App User Manual` from the `Help` option.
 - **Online Documentation and FAQs**: The PDF Viewer's online documentation provides a comprehensive collection of frequently asked questions (FAQs) that address common inquiries and troubleshooting scenarios.